simsam8/idd-solafune/report/report.md

 Batch sizes and accumulation steps are tuned based on the computational cost and memory footprint of each model.
 Lightweight models like UNet and DeepLabV3+ use batch sizes of 8 with accumulation of 2.
-For more computationally demanding models—such as Vision Transformer, TransUNet, and SegFormer—we reduce the batch size (1–3) and increase the accumulation (5–8) to maintain stable gradient estimates while fitting within GPU memory limits.
+For more computationally demanding models such as ViT, TransUNet, and SegFormer, we reduce the batch size (1–3) and increase the accumulation (5–8) to maintain stable gradient estimates while fitting within GPU memory limits.

 ### Loss and Metric